1942 Swiss referendums

 Two referendums were held in Switzerland during 1942.
 The first was held on 25 January on a popular initiative that would provide for the direct election of the Federal Council, as well as increasing the number of members.
 It was rejected by voters.
-The second was held on 3 May on a popular initiative "for the reorganisation of the National Council", and was also rejected.
+The second was held on 3 May "for the reorganisation of the National Council", and was also rejected.

 Background

-The referendums were both popular initiatives, which required a double majority; a majority of the popular vote and majority of the cantons.
+The referendums were both popular initiatives, which required a double majority; a majority of the popular vote and majority of the cantons as they implied a change to the Constitution.
 The decision of each canton was based on the vote in that canton.
 Full cantons counted as one vote, whilst half cantons counted as half.